 Whenever a chemical change occurs, we say that a chemical reaction has taken place.
-For example, cooking of food, respiration, digestion of food, exposure of iron to humid atmosphere.
-Chemical change involves change of state, change of colour, evolution of a gas or change of temperature.
-Cooking of food, fermentation of sugar and respiration are some examples of chemical change.
+For example, cooking of food, respiration, digestion of food, exposure of iron to the humid atmosphere.
+Chemical change involves the change of state, change of colour, the evolution of gas, or change of temperature.
+Cooking of food, fermentation of sugar, and respiration are some examples of chemical change.

-(3) Then take about 10 mL of potassium iodide solution in a test tube and add it to the same flask (Fig. 1.1).
+(iii) Then take about 10 mL of potassium iodide solution in a test tube and add it to the same flask.

 We observe that a yellow precipitate of lead iodide is formed.

-2. Chemical Equations: Description of a chemical reaction in a short form is called chemical equation.
-For example :
+The description of a chemical reaction in a short form is called a chemical equation.

 Magnesium and oxygen which react are called reactants and magnesium oxide is formed after the reaction is called product.
 The reactants are written on the left-hand side (LHS) with a plus sign between them.
-Similarly the products are written on right-hand side (RHS) with a plus sign between them.
-The arrow head points towards the product and shows the direction of the reaction.
+Similarly, the products are written on the right-hand side (RHS) with a plus sign between them.
+The arrowhead points towards the product and shows the direction of the reaction.

 In this equation, there are two oxygen atoms on the LHS while there is only one oxygen atom on RHS.

-A chemical equation in which the number of atoms of each element on LHS and RHS is equal, is called balanced chemical equation.
-For example,
+A chemical equation in which the number of atoms of each element on LHS and RHS is equal is called a balanced chemical equation.

 Step I. Draw boxes around each formula.